DakobedBard/dsi-spark/individual.md

    **Hint**:
     * Use `reduceByKey()` instead of `groupByKey()`.
 See why [here][groupby-v-reduceby-key].
-    * You may get a warning sayin gthat you should install `psutil`.
+    * You may get a warning saying that you should install `psutil`.
 You can with `pip install psutil`.